phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2920242
-#Number of Trump Tweets: 967649
+#Number of Trump Tweets: 968245
-#Number of Cruz Tweets: 572989
+#Number of Cruz Tweets: 573301
-#Number of Clinton Tweets: 365187
+#Number of Clinton Tweets: 365322
-#Number of Rubio Tweets: 299056
+#Number of Rubio Tweets: 299186
 #Number of Jeb!
-Tweets: 279744
+Tweets: 279899
-#Number of Sanders Tweets: 211151
+#Number of Sanders Tweets: 211229
-#Number of Carson Tweets: 125096
+#Number of Carson Tweets: 125131
-#Number of Kasich Tweets: 97963
+#Number of Kasich Tweets: 97994
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---